apache/druid/docs/querying/caching.md

 For instructions to configure query caching see [Using query caching](./using-caching.md).

-Cache monitoring, incuding the hit rate and number of evictions, is available in [Druid metrics](../operations/metrics.html#cache).
+Cache monitoring, including the hit rate and number of evictions, is available in [Druid metrics](../operations/metrics.html#cache).

 > **Query caching is in addition to data-level caching on Historicals**
 >